Department of Labor Logo United States Department of Labor

 Advertising, promotions, and marketing managers

 Advertising, promotions, and marketing managers plan programs to generate interest in products or services.
-They work with art directors, advertising sales agents, and financial staff members.
+They work with art directors, advertising sales agents, financial staff, and others to develop strategies and materials.

 Duties